 The Prime Desert Woodland Preserve is a scenic woodland preserve nestled in the city.
 It gives visitors the chance to see and learn about native plants and animals in the area.

 The Prime Desert Woodland Reserve area features exhibitions from the Lancaster Museum of Art and History and other regional works.
-There’s also a pictograph wall where visitors are encouraged to leave drawings in chalk.
+There’s also a pictograph wall where visitors can leave drawings in chalk.
 The area also houses a touch table with real antlers, horns, and animal hides.
-The focus of the Prime Desert Woodland Preserve is on the creatures of the Antelope Valley.
+The Prime Desert Woodland Preserve focuses on the creatures of the Antelope Valley.

 Please stop in and join one of the many workshops inspired by native peoples and the artifacts they left behind.
 The Prime Desert Woodland Preserve offers a little refuge from the hustle and bustle of the everyday.
 Be sure to visit!
 For a place to stay nearby, check out the Residence Inn by Marriott Lancaster.
-It is conveniently located near many Lancaster attractions, making it a popular hotel to stay at.
+It is conveniently located near many Lancaster attractions, making it a popular hotel.

 See Related: Best Day Trips from San Francisco, California

 10. Sgt.
 Steve Owen Memorial Park